 Custom Order Process

 However, creating an online store for opticians is not that simple mainly because compared to a regular ecommerce website, an online opticians require every order to be customised with customer’s prescription, lens selection, add-ons and extras.
 This requires the order process, cart and checkout to be completely customised so the customer is able to enter his/her prescription and then select lenses which are suitable for the prescription.
 Further complication is introduced with lenses as there is a huge selection and type of lenses to choose from.
-Our custom order process on Frames Foundry takes an intuitive approach and presents the customer with choices based on the frame selection, usage of glasses and lastly prescription.
+Our custom order process on Framesfoundry takes an intuitive approach and presents the customer with choices based on the frame selection, usage of glasses and lastly prescription.
 With this automated order process in place, the optician can be rest assured that the customer will enter all the correct information and will be sold the correct pair of lenses.
-However, keeping the UK regulations in mind, the order still has to be approved by an Optician.

 Now comes the next question which prevents a lot of people from buying glasses online.
 How do I know if the glasses will suit me without trying them out.
 Well the IT geeks have invented the Virtual Try-Out feature which shows how the spectacles will look on the customer’s face.
 The customer can either upload his/her picture or use the webcam to take a picture.
 There are advanced try-on technologies avaiable which can build a 3D model of the user’s face in realtime using the webcam.
 The user can rotate his/her face from one direction to the other to see what the frame looks like on the face.

 Tech for the online opticians is developing at a fast pace and the day is not too far when an eye test can be carried out virtually.
 High street opticians are already using tablets to take PD measurements of patients.
 It is only a matter of time that a virtual eye test be carried out by the webcam.
 However, I don’t think UK regulations will allow that to happen in the foreseeable future.